-Defending champ Korda leads at LPGA Swinging Skirts
+Defending champion Korda leads in Taiwan Swinging Skirts

 Caroline Masson shot 66 and was in third place, four strokes behind.

-Jin Young Ko, the No. 1-ranked player in the world, withdrew during the third round.
+Top-ranked Jin Young Ko withdrew during the third round.
 She was 2 over after 10 holes and 5 over on the tournament.
 No immediate reason was given for her withdrawal.

-Mi Jung Hur, who is looking for her third victory this season, shot a 71 and was in fourth place at 13-under 203.
+Mi Jung Hur, who is looking for her third victory this season, shot a 71 and was in fourth place at 13 under.

-Brooke Henderson, who shot a 64 on Friday, had five birdies against a pair of bogeys and a double bogey for a 71 that left her at 10-under 206.
+Brooke Henderson, who shot a 64 on Friday, had five birdies against a pair of bogeys and a double bogey for a 71 that left her at 10 under.

 Azahara Munoz was tied with Henderson in ninth place after a 64 that included seven birdies, an eagle and a bogey.